-IC 2212 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2212 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2212 - Lenticular Galaxy in Gemini is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2212 - Lenticular Galaxy in Gemini in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2212